plimantour/rai-agent/README.md

 ```

 Expect `attackDetected: false` for benign content.
 Substitute `documents` with any strings you need to vet; omit the array entirely if you only want to scan the user prompt.
 Re-run the container or redeploy after updating `helpers/content_safety.py` or environment variables so the managed identity picks up changes.

+## 🔒 PII Detection & Remediation Workflow
+- Azure AI Language scans every uploaded document before analysis, chunking large files and auto-detecting language (configurable via `AZURE_LANGUAGE_PII_*`).
+- Findings render in the HTMX remediation panel as a deduplicated list with confidence, category, and occurrence counts so reviewers focus on unique threats.
+- Users can anonymize spans in-place or approve specific terms as false positives; approved terms feed a per-session allowlist so subsequent scans treat them as safe without re-flagging.
+- Proceeding with only approved findings clears the threat gate, preserving user decisions while ensuring new uploads always re-run detection.

 ## 📦 Caching & Reproducibility
 Local pickle cache (key = hash(model|language|prompt|temperature|compression)).